 We got to see dolphins being trained to do incredible jumps. (this was free) You can also pay an additional fee and swim with them.
 They will even take you for a ride!
-The activity costs $89 -$148 depending which experience you would like.
+The activity costs $89 -$148 depending on which Xcaret dolphin experience you would like.

 There are a few options if you want to get a hands-on experience with the stingrays.
 The children’s adventure allows the children to feed, touch and swim with them.
 There is also an adult stingray option.
 This is an additional fee of about $35.

 If jumping in the water is not your thing, don’t worry there is a coral reef Aquarium where you can see lots of fish swimming without getting wet.
 This is included in your basic admission ticket.